tulip-control/omega/doc/doc.md

 y = 3
 ```

 Humans are not intended to define variables in this way, because it is cumbersome.
-Instead, [convert](#Converting-labeled-graphs-to symbolic-automata) a semi-symbolic automaton, or use `logicizer._vars_to_symbol_table`.
+Instead, [convert](#Converting-labeled-graphs-to symbolic-automata) a semi-symbolic automaton, or use `bitvector.make_table`.

 By indexing formulae by player, an `Automaton` can serve also as a multi-player game structure.